-5. Activity class × size group× status.
+1. Activity class × size group × LN

 In order to form a stratum in this grouping it is necessary that the minimum requirements in the previous step are met.
 Otherwise, it moves to the next one.
+The minimum requirements are the following: